 As bearers of the ultimate symbol of victory, these names shall forever be inscribed–again–upon the Aegis of Champions:

 Topias “Topson” Taavitsainen

 Johan “N0tail” Sundstein

-If you missed any of the tournament, or just want to relive the incredible moments and plays, head over to the Dota 2 YouTube channel, where you can find replays of the entire tournament, including broadcast content from in between the games.
-You can also find a stash of photos from the event over on the Media page and the Dota 2 Flickr.
+If you missed any of the tournament, or just want to relive the incredible moments and plays, head over to the Dota 2 YouTube channel, where you can find replays of the tournament, including broadcast content from in between the games.
+You can also find a stash of photos from the event over on our Instagram and the Dota 2 Flickr.

 We would like to thank all of the players, talent, and everyone in the Dota community for helping bring this celebration to life.
 The International is the crowning moment of the competitive season, and without everyone’s support, none of this would be possible.
 We hope you enjoyed this year’s tournament as much as we did.

 In the wake of The International, our next focus will be on preparing for the new Ranked Season as well as releasing some small gameplay balance tweaks.
 With the recent changes to Ranked Matchmaking, we’re interested to hear any feedback or suggestions you have.
 As always, it’s helpful to include account info and match IDs with your feedback in the contact form.